josefson/CNPQ/Readme.md

 xml = Xml(curriculum.long_id, '~/xmls/')
 ```
 As this is just a library, it's up the the client application to write the business logic.
-However I'm adding a couple files as example on how to consume the lattes lib.
+However I'm adding a couple files as more sofisticaded examples on how to consume the lattes lib.

 ## Thanks
 Special thanks to my friend Bruno Duarte that guided me in the way how images works and to my sponsors.